-Sometimes when you are traveling with kids it just takes one mistake to get the ball rolling and, before you know it, you have a full-fledged mutiny on your hands.
+Sometimes when traveling with kids it just takes one mistake to cause a full-fledged mutiny.
 This happened to us in Rome on the day that we were planning to see the Colosseum and the Forum.
-The heat couldn't be helped but some key planning mistakes on my part turned what we had intended to be 3 hours of sightseeing into a full day endurance test.
+The heat couldn't be helped but some key planning mistakes on my part transformed what we had thought would be 3 hours of sightseeing into a full day endurance test.

 So here's a rundown of how we courted disaster in the hopes that others will avoid making the same mistakes that we made.

 (1) Travel in August:

 Unfortunately, we couldn't avoid traveling in the summer but it is wise to be aware that visiting the Colosseum with kids at the hottest time of the year is going to be challenging under the best of circumstances.
 Knowing how hot the day's temperatures were likely to be we should have had a plan in place to minimize the impact of the heat on the kids.

 I had read all the advice that the way to avoid long lines at the Colosseum was to pre-purchase the tickets online but we ignored this advice.
 We thought we would just "wing it" when it came to our Colosseum visit.
 I have no idea what I was thinking when that decision was made.
 Mea Culpa is all I can say.